Back to jobs

 • Bring proficiency with profiling, debugging, and optimizing single and multi-GPU operations using tools like Nsight or stack trace viewers

-• Understand the performance characteristics of different architectural choices at scale
+• Know the performance characteristics of different architectural choices at scale

-• Have published research that changed how people think about generative models
+• Have published research that contributed to how people think about generative models

 What We're Building Toward

-We're not just training models—we're figuring out what actually matters in generative AI through rigorous experimentation.
-Every ablation study reveals assumptions we didn't know we were making.
-Every architecture decision teaches us about the tradeoffs that matter.
-Every training run at scale surfaces insights that don't show up at smaller scales.
+We're not just training models—we're working to better understand what matters in generative AI through rigorous experimentation.
+Each ablation study helps uncover assumptions we didn't know we were making.
+Each architecture decision teaches us more about the tradeoffs that matter.
+Each training run at scale adds insights that don't show up at smaller scales.
 If that sounds more compelling than following established approaches, we should talk.

 Create a Job Alert